 Call for Papers

-This Series Topic (ST) focuses on softwarization, management, and their integration in communication networks and their services.
+This Series Topic (ST) focuses on softwarization, management, and their integration in communication networks and services.
 “Network softwarization” advocates for architectures that separate the software implementing network functions, protocols and services from the hardware running them.
-Propelled by the maturity of technologies like network function virtualization and software-defined networking, softwarization is radically changing the way communication infrastructures are designed and operated, enabling rapid and innovative service creation.
+Propelled by the maturity of technologies like Network Function Virtualization and Software-Defined Networking, softwarization is radically changing the way communication infrastructures are designed and operated, enabling rapid and innovative service creation.
 “Network management“ is about administering networks and supporting their operations.
-It aims to integrate fault, configuration, accounting, performance, and security management in the network; to leverage the self-management, automation and autonomic capabilities of networks, and to move from a “managed object” paradigm to a “management by objective” one.
+It aims to integrate fault, configuration, accounting, performance, and security management in the network, to leverage self-management, automation and autonomic capabilities of networks, and to move from a “managed object” paradigm to a “management by objective” one.

 Main Paradigms and Systems for Network Softwarization and Management

 - Network Operations and Automation, Autonomic and Self-management, Zero-Configuration Networking, Self-Driving Networking, Intent-based management, AI-assisted softwarization and management.

 - Software-Defined Networking, Network Function Virtualization, Service Function Chaining.

 - Network Slicing, Edge/Cloud-native Networking, Softwarized network architectures/infrastructures.